 3.10 Borrowing in advance of need - The Council has some flexibility to borrow funds this year for use in future years.
-The Chief Finance Officer may do this under delegated power where, for instance, a sharp rise in interest rates is expected, and so borrowing early at fixed interest rates will be economically beneficial or meet budgetary constraints.
-Whilst the Chief Finance Officer will adopt a cautious approach to any such borrowing, where there is a clear business case for doing so borrowing may be undertaken to fund the approved capital programme or to fund future debt maturities.
-Borrowing in advance will be made within the constraints that:
+The Chief Finance Officer may do this under delegated power where, for instance, a sharp rise in

 - It will be limited to no more than 75% of the expected increase in borrowing need (CFR) over the three year planning period; and - Would not look to borrow more than 36 months in advance of need - 3.11 Risks associated with any advance borrowing activity will be subject to appraisal in advance and subsequent reporting through the mid-year or annual reporting mechanism.